adblanc/rails-backbone-todo/server/README.md

 Then I used `rails new directory_name --api --database=postgresql` to bootstrap this directory with everything I needed to make a rails API app connected to a PostgreSQL db.

-Make sure to `sh bundle install` in the directory everytime you add or remove gems to your Gemfile.
+Make sure to `bundle install` in the directory everytime you add or remove gems to your Gemfile.

 We can already launch our development server using `rails s` and check that it's working at `localhost:3000`.